-Thanks to the availability of equipment and technically qualified personnel, in 2005 the decision was made to start the development and production of enamels and paints for the outer and inner protection of aluminium packaging.
+Thanks to the availability of equipment and technically qualified personnel, in 2005 Reinol formed the division of Aluminum Coating, starting developing and producing enamels and paints for the outer and inner protection of aluminum packaging.
 As customary in Reinol, we are investing all our energy to become a landmark in this sector in the shortest possible time.

 These exist in 4 main types